Dieter Planck: Career

-After graduating from Eugen-Bolz-Gymnasium in Rottenburg am Neckar, Planck studied Prehistory and Early History, Ancient History, Prehistoric Archaeology, and Classical Archaeology at the University of Tübingen and the Ludwig Maximilian University of Munich.
+After graduating from Eugen-Bolz-Gymnasium in Rottenburg am Neckar, Planck studied Prehistory and Early History, Ancient History, Prehistoric Archaeology, and Classical Archaeology at the University of Tübingen and LMU Munich.

 In 1970, Planck earned his PhD with a dissertation on Arae Flaviae at the University of Tübingen.
 He began working in archaeological heritage conservation in Tübingen, and from 1972, he served as a specialist for monument preservation in the North Württemberg Regional Council.
 From 1979 to 1994, he led archaeological heritage conservation in Baden-Württemberg, significantly expanding the preservation of archaeological monuments.
 Starting in 1983, funding for land acquisition enabled the creation of archaeological reserves, protecting significant ancient sites from modern destruction.
 However, a later administrative reform reversed these measures.

 In 1992, Planck was appointed director of the newly established Archaeological State Museum of Baden-Württemberg.
 In 1993, he introduced the Day of Open Monuments in Baden-Württemberg.
 In 1994, he became president of the Baden-Württemberg State Office for Monument Preservation, serving until August 2009 as head of Department 8 – State Office for Monument Preservation within the Stuttgart Regional Council.
 He also taught as an honorary professor at the Historical Institute of the University of Stuttgart.

 Planck retired in 2009, succeeded by Claus Wolf.

 Planck died on July 1, 2025, in Stuttgart at the age of 80 and was buried on July 17, 2025, in an urn at the family grave in Sülchenfriedhof, Rottenburg am Neckar.
 An obituary by the Baden-Württemberg State Office for Monument Preservation praised his contributions, noting that he “sustainably shaped the concept of holistic monument preservation combining archaeology and architectural conservation.”